drobosky-create/apple-bites-v1/replit.md

 # replit.md

 ## Overview
-This is a full-stack web application for Meritage Partners, designed as a business valuation calculator.
-It guides users through a multi-step valuation process, generates professional PDF reports, and provides administrative dashboards for lead and team management.
-The platform aims to offer comprehensive business valuation services, leveraging AI for narrative generation and integrating with key external services for CRM and email automation.
-The project's vision is to provide a streamlined, accurate, and professional valuation tool with market potential for various business sizes.
+This is a full-stack web application for Meritage Partners, designed as the foundation for the Apple Bites M&A ecosystem.
+Currently implemented as a business valuation calculator, it represents the first pillar of a comprehensive four-module platform that will include: (1) Apple Bites Assessment Engine, (2) CRM Module for Opportunity & Deal Flow management, (3) Virtual Data Room for secure document storage, and (4) Team Management for internal operations.
+The platform aims to replace Made Market and Suralink while providing a complete M&A workflow from lead generation to transaction close.
+Development prioritizes Material Dashboard (MD) components and pre-built pages from the TeamTrack repository for consistency and efficiency.

 ## Recent Changes (August 2025)
 **✅ COMPLETED: Real Data Pre-fill Functionality (August 13, 2025)**